Bael Fruit, Stone Apple Or Aegle Marmelos and Its Health Benefits

 Add 2 tsp of honey and drink.

 Take the pulp of a few bael fruits.
 Mix with hot mustard oil and massage on the affected area 2 times daily for relief.

 Consume bael leaves daily morning or take the juice of bael leaves mixed with honey daily.

 Remove juice of 100 soft bael leaves.
 Mix in 10 powdered black peppercorns.
 Take this every morning and evening.
 Also, consume 5 glasses of sugarcane juice daily after meals.

 Take 1 tsp of raw fruit pulp 2 times a day.
 Mix mishri or candy sugar to this for improving the taste.

 Grind 200 bael leaves.
 Boil in 1 cup of water.till the water becomes thick.
 Eat this paste with honey 2 to 3 times a day.

-- Do not consume bael fruit at a stretch.
+- Do not consume bael fruit for days at a stretch.
 It may cause flatulence.
-Also do not eat in excess as it may promote heaviness and bloating.
+Also, do not eat in excess as it may promote heaviness and bloating.

 - Bel sherbet has to be thick so that it includes as much of the pulp as it can for best results.

 - Bakhru, Foods That Heal, pp 32, Orient Paperbacks, New Delhi, India.